ayushbirla71/CENDRO_Assignment/README.md

 1. MongoDB: a NoSQL database used for storing and retrieving data
 2. Express.js: a web application framework for Node.js
 3. Node.js: a JavaScript runtime environment for running server-side code
-4. AWS S3: a Amazon Simple Storage Service for storing user profile photo
+4. AWS S3: an Amazon Simple Storage Service for storing user profile photo

 ## About

 # user create
-# end point is : localhost:3000/register
+# end point is: localhost:3000/register

 Name : Ayush,
 Email : ayush1122@gmail.com,